Historical gold mine tailings

 In doing so, the professor and the students will work collaboratively to develop the life-long skills needed to process the ever-increasing flow of new information and data in environmental research and studies.
 I am deeply interested in the interaction between environmental and ecological issues, in particular the synergy between human & ecosystem health.
 Those broad but interconnected range of foci allows me not only to bring research and real-world examples into the classroom, but also the classroom into real-world research projects.

 ENVS 3450: Aquatic Environments (Fall 2021, Fall 2019, Fall 2017, Fall 2015).
 This course will alternate every year with ENVS 4480 (outlined below).
 3 credit hours.
 Prerequisites: ENVS 2300, ENVS 2310, BIOL 1202; and one of: CHEM 1211, 1212 or 1213.
 Aquatic resources are essential to all living things on Earth.
 Students will examine the similarities and differences in ecology, chemistry and physics of diverse aquatic ecosystems from marine to freshwater.
 How humans interact with freshwater ecosystems is also an important consideration.
 A case study will be considered for each course.
 Field trips to representative habitats will take place.

-ENVS 4480/6487: Environmental Contaminants (Fall 2018, Fall 2014, Winter 2014, Fall 2012 taught as 4827/5827, Winter 2012 as ENVS 3827).
+ENVS 4480/6487: Environmental Contaminants (Fall 2023, Fall 2018, Fall 2014, Winter 2014, Fall 2012 taught as 4827/5827, Winter 2012 as ENVS 3827).
 This course will alternate every year with ENVS 3450 (described above).
 3 credit hours.
 Prerequisite: ENVS 2300 and 45 Science course credit hours or permission of the Environmental Studies Program Coordinator.
 Classes 3 hrs and lab 3 hrs.
 Description: Chemical contaminants are pervasive and there is no such thing as "pristine environments" anywhere on the planet.
 This course will focus on key environmental contaminants, including mercury, metals and organic compounds.
 Emphasis is placed on students to develop real-world approaches to studying contaminants, including critical analyses of literature, field work, laboratory research and presentation of real-world results.

 APSC 6601: Research Techniques I. (Fall 2014-2019) 3 credit hours.
 Graduate course for MSc program in Applied Science.
 Description: This is an interdisclipinary course designed to introduce students to a range of issues and concepts in research techniques across a range of scientific disclipines.
 [No longer offered]